Open science: Advantages

 Increasingly the reproducibility of science is being questioned and for many papers or multiple fields of research was shown to be lacking.
 This problem has been described as a "reproducibility crisis".
 For example, psychologist Stuart Vyse notes that "(r)ecent research aimed at previously published psychology studies has demonstrated – shockingly – that a large number of classic phenomena cannot be reproduced, and the popularity of p-hacking is thought to be one of the culprits."
 Open Science approaches are proposed as one way to help increase the reproducibility of work as well as to help mitigate against manipulation of data.
+Comprehensive reviews in psychology show that adopting these open practices actively improves research robustness.